Justin-Diamond/RapidanAPI/README.md

 ![Rapidan_EU_Gas_Balance](https://github.com/user-attachments/assets/5045e14d-cde9-41d8-a5e1-7ab27d549f64)

 # Global Oil Balance Column Codes
 Here is the list of unique IDs which correspond to different columns of data in our global oil balance.
-The code:
+Please note that over time, some columns may be added or removed:

 <div style="font-size: 8px;">
 {% seo %} {% include head-custom.html %}